kwan22/habits/level1.md

 The "statistical anomaly": taken from the chess series, this refers to a problem that suddenly arises.
 We will follow the same approach: if a strat breaks once during a run, we will chalk it up to a statistical anomaly.
 If we start chronically missing execution, we will perform a deeper investigation and re-evaluate our strat selection.

 #### Useful things-to-know
 These include miscellaneous details about game mechanics that require no technical precision and are easy to save time with.
-This includes skipping cutscenes, confirming deaths, transitions refilling dashes, and retrying with keys.
+This includes skipping cutscenes, confirming deaths, transitions refilling dashes, and retrying with keys (shaft, 2500m).

 *transitions refill dashes used in 3a start 1st key and easy path for 2k top route*